endigma/unocss-preset-radix/docs/index.md

 hero:
   name: "unocss-preset-radix"
-  text: "A unocss preset for Radix Colors"
+  text: "A preset for UnoCSS to let you use Radix color palette "
-  tagline: My great project tagline
   actions:
     - theme: brand
       text: Installation & Usage